Most powerful way to doFigma Variables

 Design‑to‑dev in one move

 Export the graph in VV as JSON.
-Use the same variable binding and your build outputs will now match your Figma file — deterministically.
+Use the same variable binding and your build outputs will now match the source file — deterministically.
+Native modes for variables stay the source of truth; the resolver does not invent a second token layer.

 // useTokens.js